The nonprofit Statement of Activities is one of the main financial statements of a nonprofit organization.

-FastFund Online automatically generates your Statement of Activities with the proper segregation of revenue classes and expense functional categories.
-So, you don’t have to jump through hoops and spend countless hours manipulating your financial data from an accounting system that doesn’t automatically create this essential financial statement for your nonprofit.
+FastFund Accounting automatically generates your Statement of Activities with the proper segregation of revenue classes and expense functional categories.
+You don’t have to jump through hoops and spend countless hours manipulating your financial data from an accounting system that doesn’t automatically create this essential financial statement for your nonprofit.

 Want to read more?
 Check out these insightful articles: